“When you have seen one ant, one bird, one tree, you have not seen them all.”

 A WILD GARDEN

-For the past five years I've been working on a project turning my ex-council house garden into a mini nature reserve.
-Using a combination of rewilding (particularly lost flowers and fruiting trees), refugia generation (ponds, compost heaps, grass piles, slates, nest boxes) and a hefty dose of untidiness, I've managed to massively improve the biodiversity.
+For the past ten years I've been working on a project turning my garden into a mini nature reserve.
+Using a combination of reintroducing and reconnecting (particularly lost flowers and fruiting trees), refugia generation (ponds, compost heaps, grass piles, slates, nest boxes) and a hefty dose of untidiness, I've managed to massively improve the biodiversity.

 Highlights include a population of over 50 slow worms, a very successful breeding newt population, and yearly increases in bee diversity.
 2018 was a bumper summer with at least four new species of butterfly including purple hairstreak and marbled white.